ovh/docs/pages/cloud/private-cloud/tanzu_ce_install/guide.en-gb.md

 ### Bootstrap VM

 Once the Network and template are ready, a Bootstrap VM is needed.<br>
-It will hold the necessary software components (Docker and Kubectl) and pilot the installation of Tanzu.<br>
+It will hold the necessary software components (Docker and Kubectl) and pilot the installation of TCE.<br>
 We'll use an Ubuntu VM but any OS allowing the install of the necessary items would work.<br>
-VM prerequisites for Tanzu CE is 2 CPUs and 6 GB Ram.<br>
+VM prerequisites for TCE is 2 CPUs and 6 GB Ram.<br>
 You can deploy a VM [from an ISO](https://docs.ovh.com/gb/en/private-cloud/deploying-a-virtual-machine/) or [from an OVF template](https://docs.ovh.com/gb/en/private-cloud/applying-ovh-template/).<br>

-Make sure the VM is set on the VLAN that will be used for the Tanzu clusters (VLAN13 in our case).<br>
+Make sure the VM is set on the VLAN that will be used for the TCE clusters (VLAN13 in our case).<br>
 ![](images/en04bootvlan.png){.thumbnail}

 In a terminal window, start with update commands: